 Adoration 4 Adventure’s recommendations on saving money on clothing to help you travel more and for longer.

-This month I am going to share my methods of reducing your clothing expenses.
+I am sharing my methods of reducing your clothing expenses.
 Although these will be from a female perspective, the suggestions can be applied to most lifestyles.
 I am by no way a fashionista so this won’t be a list of places to buy discount designer brands but rather practical changes that can be applied to everyday wardrobes.

 So let’s get started!
 Here are some easy tips on how to save which can be used for any situation, not just for your future travels.